RoPerrier/CTJ/README.md

 ```

 The `CTJ`'s sensibility is a tuple containing three elements.
-The first value correspond to the distance between the nearest item  that the judge could misjudge, the second value is the mystake made on the scale, and the third value is the probability of making one of those mistake.
+The first value corresponds to the distance between the nearest item that the judge could misjudge, the second value is the mistake made on the scale, and the third value is the probability of making one of those mistakes.

 ```py